Syllabus

 -A reliable internet connection from home.
 A broadband connection is imperative

--An Intel or AMD CPU with a dual or quad core cpu, windows computer running Windows 8 or Windows 10.
+-An Intel or AMD CPU with a dual or quad core cpu, windows computer running Windows 10.
 Macs are fine too...You should have at least 8 gb of RAM.
 Your browser should be Chrome.
 "Chromebooks" can't run Photoshop.
 Chromebooks will work with Pixlr however.

 -Know how to install software, create online accounts, upload text and images, and how to save your work into folders on your computer and how to locate and browse to those folders to retrieve it.
 If you need help, email me and I can walk you through everything on the phone.